zyedidia/SFML.jl/README.md

 *    sndfile
 *    openal

 On Debian you can install the package `libsfml-dev` which will also install all dependencies.
-You can also run the commands [here] (https://gist.github.com/NoobsArePeople2/8086528)
+You can also run the commands [here] (https://gist.github.com/NoobsArePeople2/8086528) (you don't need to install cmake-gui).
 -->
 ---